 - An AMS policy template is available at https://www.ncas-australia.org/aged-care-resources

 AMS is central to Infection Prevention and Control.
-See also our blog post ‘What is ‘Infection Surveillance’ and why is it important in HAI prevention?’.
+Find out more about our Antimicrobial Stewardship program or see also our blog post ‘What is ‘Infection Surveillance’ and why is it important in HAI prevention?’.
 If you have any other questions or concerns about infection prevention and control, please get in touch with us via our ‘Contact Us‘ page.